AaronChuang/gke-10-hackathon/ai-assistant-widget/README.md

 ### Prerequisites
 - Node.js 18+ with pnpm installed
-- Access to the backend API (orchestrator service)
+- Access to the GKE backend services (proxy-agent and orchestrator)
 - Modern web browser for testing

 ### Install Dependencies